zhmichael007/access-boundary-access-token/README.md

 # Quota Load Test
 Need to promote the quota "IAM Service Account Credentials API->Generate credentials request per minute" and "Security Token Service API->Token exchange requests per minute" If you have a lot of clients need to obtain short-live credentials.
 Use AccessBoundaryTokenLoadTestSAToken.java for Service Account Token load test and AccessBoundaryTokenLoadTestSTS.java for STS token load test.
-Modify the main class in pom.xml.
+Modify the <mainClass> in pom.xml if you need.

  <img src="./images/loadtest.jpg" title="Load Test">